sadab-halim/Interview-Questions/README.md

 | It can have NULL values | It cannot have NULL values |
 | It may have all the types of constructors and destructors | It may have only parameterized constructor |

-### Similarities between Structure and Class
 ### Access Modifiers
 Access Modifiers or Access Specifiers in a class are used to assign the accessibility to the class members, i.e., they set some restrictions on the class members so that they can’t be directly accessed by the outside functions. <br/>

 There are 3 types of access modifiers available in C++:

 - **Public:** All the class members declared under the public specifier will be available to everyone.

 The data members and member functions declared as public can be accessed by other classes and functions too.